 The scientific method is the method that underlies psychology, as well as the other scientific fields.
 This method is the way of discovering and modifying information on the world around us based on scientific principles and processes.

 The use of the scientific method distinguishes psychology from other disciplines, like philosophy, which doesn't necessarily use that type of process.

 There are several different terms used in the scientific method that describe the qualities of scientific research.
 Understanding these terms will help you understand the principles and processes of science.

 Scientific research is not taken from somebody's subjective experience or from reports given by other people.
 This is the difference between objective and subjective information.

-This doesn't necessarily mean that it's physically measurable, like with a ruler, but rather that researches can apply some amount or degree to what they're studying.
+This doesn't necessarily mean that it's physically measurable, like with a ruler, but rather that researchers can apply some amount or degree to what they're studying.

 When it comes to mental states, this research usually can't be measured physically.
-Instead, researches need to understand how much or how little of something there is in a given context.
+Instead, researchers need to understand how much or how little of something there is in a given context.